Finns Vote As Far Right Aims To Unseat PM Sanna Marin - UrduPoint

 Finns Vote As Far Right Aims To Unseat PM Sanna Marin

-Helsinki, April 2 (UrduPoint / Pakistan Point News - 2nd Apr, 2023 ) :Finland votes Sunday in legislative elections that could see the country take a dramatic turn to the right, as centre-right and anti-immigration parties vie to unseat Social Democratic Prime Minister Sanna Marin.
+Helsinki, April 5 (UrduPoint / Pakistan Point News - 5th Apr, 2023 ) :Finns voted on Sunday in legislative elections that could see the country take a dramatic turn to the right, as centre-right and anti-immigration parties vie to unseat Social Democratic Prime Minister Sanna Marin.

 After the breakthrough by nationalists in neighbouring Sweden and the far right's victory in Italy last year, Finland could become the latest country to join the nationalist wave in Europe.

-The vote comes just days ahead of Finland's formal accession to the NATO defence alliance, made possible after Turkey ratified the country's membership bid on Thursday.
+The vote comes just days ahead of Finland's formal accession to the NATO defence alliance.

 "The polls show that the more right-wing political trend in Finland is gaining strength," Juho Rahkonen from the E2 research institute told AFP.